kovidgoyal/rapydscript-ng/README.md

    ``a = 1 if b else 2``

 1. RapydScript now supports class level variables.
 The original compiler used to simply throw away all non-method code in the class context.
-It doesn;t do that any more :)
+It doesn't do that any more :)

+1. RapydScript now supports the Python conditional operator: ``1 if a else 2``.

 1. The command line interface has been cleaned up with many new options and improved modularization/robustness.
 The test suite is now run automatically on Travis for continuous integration.
 I also took the opportunity to get rid of the dependencies on ```async``` and ```optimist```.

+1. Countless other small fixes and improvement, too numerous too list here, read the commit log.